listicon

 From the crest, the route continues on down the other side of the monastery, passing an encased statue, as well as several more rock carvings and paintings, before heading around the front to the main gates again.
 The kora at Drepung is best done after properly acclimatizing in Lhasa, to avoid altitude sickness during the climb, which is almost 300 meters above central Lhasa.

-Drepung Monastery, being one of the main monasteries in Tibet, is a must-see attraction in Lhasa, and is one of the most popular half-day tours in the Tibetan capital.
-The best way to visit this unique monastery is on one of our Lhasa group tours, which run regularly to the capital city.
+Drepung Monastery is a must-see attraction in Lhasa, and is usually visited as a half-day sightseeing trip.
+The best way to visit this unique monastery is to join one of our classic Lhasa tours, ensuring a smooth and meaningful travel experience.

-This short trip to the Tibetan capital also includes visits to the Potala Palace, the iconic landmark of the city and the former seat of the Dalai Lama’s governance of Tibet; the Jokhang Temple, the ancient 7th century temple that was built by Songtsen Gampo and now houses one of the world’s oldest statues of Gautama Buddha, the Jowo Rinpoche; the amazing Sera Monastery, with its unique afternoon monastic debates on Buddhist philosophy and scriptures; and the awesome Barkhor Street, kora route for the Jokhang Temple and the most outstanding shopping area on the Tibetan plateau.
+This short trip to Lhasa also includes visits to the Potala Palace, the iconic landmark of Tibet; the Jokhang Temple, the most sacred monastery in Tibet; the amazing Sera Monastery, famous for its unique monastic debates on Buddhist philosophy and scriptures; and the lively Barkhor Street, kora route for the Jokhang Temple and a bustling shopping area.

 Drepung Monastery is a religious site of major significance in Tibetan Buddhism, and is a fully working university monastery.
-It is, therefore, essential that tourists visiting the monastery observe a few rules on behavior, dress, and demeanor whilst touring.
+It is therefore essential to observe a few rules on behavior, dress, and demeanor while touring.

 1. It is not permitted for tourists to take photos of the inner temples of the monastery without permission, so ask your guide to let you know where you can and cannot take photos once inside.